anuragjayas/Collatz-Conjecture/README.md

-This program is used to create a collatz conjecture.
+This program is used to create a collatz conjecture in a child process.

 To copy a file follow the instructions:
 1. "gcc collatz.c"